KILTprotocol/docs/docs/concepts/05_Advanced/terms-and-quote.md

 }
 ```

-After the claimer has received the signed Quote and accepts it, the claimer will sign it on their side, too.
+After the Claimer has received the signed Quote and accepts it, the Claimer will sign it on their side, too.

 ```js title="Quote, signed by Attester and Claimer"
 {